Cleaning Up Epoxy Spills

-Contain large spills with sand, clay or other inert absorbent material.
+Contain large epoxy spills with sand, clay or other inert absorbent material.
 Use a scraper to contain small spills and collect as much material as possible.
 Follow up with absorbent towels.
-Uncontaminated resin or hardener may be reclaimed for use.
+Uncontaminated epoxy resin or hardener may be reclaimed for use.

-Removing Fiberglass Cloth Applied with Epoxy
+Fiberglass Cloth Applied with Epoxy

 Removing Cured Epoxy Coating